mchorse/reads/content/metamorph-changelog.md

 * Added an option to allow morphing in recent and user categories morphs (and opening creative morph menu)
 * Added an option to allow disable population of entity morphs (suggested by Chunk7)
+* Added remove category confirmation modal (suggested by JC2020)
 * Fixed `/morph` command not working with MC functions (reported by Joziah2)
+* Fixed animated morphs jittering when enabling animates or changing the duration

 ## Metamorph 1.2.2